Skip to content

 Publishes the distribution on the Test PyPI index, using the testpypi GitHub environment.

-This job is not required for the production PyPI publish, but included just in case you want to test the PyPI release.
+This job is not required for the production PyPI publish, but included just in case you want to test the PyPI release for some reason:

 publish-pypi Job#